mclellac/woes/README.md

 # Features

 * Fetch and display HTTP headers for a given URL
-* Toggle Akamai pragma header for header fetching
+* Enable Akamai debug headers.
-* Select JSON payloads from a dropdown menu
+* ~~Select JSON payloads from a dropdown menu~~
-* Switch between pages in the application
+* Port Scan, OS fingerprint detection, NSE Scripts

 # Requirements

 * GTK 4/ libadwaita
 * Python 3
 * requests
+* nmap

-This is in very early development and not working yet.
+This is in very early development still.
+Only the HTTP Headers and Nmap status pages are functional currently.